ethpandaops/ethereum-package/README.md

   # over a specific participant's logging
   el_log_level: ""

-  # A list of optional extra params that will be passed to the EL client container for modifying its behaviour
-  el_extra_params: []

   # A list of optional extra env_vars the el container should spin up with
   el_extra_env_vars: {}

-  # Persistent storage size for the EL client container (in MB)
-  # Defaults to 0, which means that the default size for the client will be used
-  # Default values can be found in /src/package_io/constants.star VOLUME_SIZE
-  el_volume_size: 0

   # A list of optional extra labels the el container should spin up with
   # Example; el_extra_labels: {"ethereum-package.partition": "1"}
   el_extra_labels: {}

+  # A list of optional extra params that will be passed to the EL client container for modifying its behaviour
+  el_extra_params: []

   # A list of tolerations that will be passed to the EL client container
   # Only works with Kubernetes